Owner Operator Truck Insurance 101

 What does each category of truck insurance cover and how does each one protect you?

-Let’s start with Commercial Auto Liability
+Let’s start with the first category of Truck Insurance, Commercial Auto Liability

 If it’s unclear who was at fault, then your Commercial Auto Liability also protects you from a possible lawsuit claim against you.

 In either case, your insurance company will pay the claim “up to the limits of the coverage you bought.”
-(You can always be sued for more than the coverage you bought.)

-Commercial Auto Liability coverage for Truckers is broken into several forms.
 It’s based on HOW you are using the vehicle at the time of loss.
-Let’s break it down to what you need for what you do:

 Primary Commercial Auto Liability

-Non-Trucking Liability or “NTL”
+Non-Trucking Liability – NTL

-When you’re hauling freight on behalf of that Motor Carrier, they are covering you for the Primary Liability on their policy.
+• When you’re hauling freight on behalf of that Motor Carrier, they are covering you for the Primary Liability on their policy

-Non-Trucking Liability can be confusing because the words “operating on behalf” or “for the benefit of” the Motor Carrier can be ambiguous.
+• Non-Trucking Liability can be confusing because the words operating on behalf or for the benefit of the Motor Carrier can be ambiguous

-For example, taking yourself “off dispatch” does not mean you are automatically in NTL territory.
-Other examples of trip deviations or mechanical work have also been judged by the courts to be “business use” and not an NTL exposure.
+• Other examples of trip deviations or mechanical work have been judged by the courts to be business use and not an NTL exposure

 Unladen Liability

-Coverage is straightforward in comparison to NTL.
-It clearly states that if the Owner Operator has a loaded truck, then it is under dispatch for business use and the Motor Carrier’s Primary Policy pays the claim.
+• Coverage is straightforward in comparison to NTL.
+It clearly states that if the Owner Operator has a loaded truck, then it is under dispatch for business use and the Motor Carrier’s Primary Policy pays the claim

-Unladen Owner Operator coverage is far broader than NTL, but more difficult to obtain and considerably more expensive than NTL.
-Your Motor Carrier’s contract will be clear if this coverage is required because they often have an inhouse insurance provider program.
+• Your Motor Carrier’s contract will be clear if this coverage is required because they often have an inhouse insurance provider program

 Bobtail Liability

 Bobtail coverage is designed to pay a liability claim when a Tractor is without a trailer.
-Most contracts have been updated from Bobtail to NTL, be sure to read your Motor Carrier’s requirements.
+Most contracts have been updated from Bobtail to NTL, but be sure to read your Motor Carrier’s requirements.

 How much Commercial Auto Liability truck insurance does an Owner Operator need?

-Cargo Vans and Sprinters hauling freight across state lines are required to carry a minimum of $300,000 Commercial Auto Liability.
+Cargo Vans and Sprinters hauling freight across state lines are required to carry a minimum of $300,000 Commercial Auto Liability

-Larger trucks and Hot Shots are required to carry a minimum of $750,000 Commercial Auto Liability.
+Larger trucks and Hot Shots are required to carry a minimum of $750,000 Commercial Auto Liability

-Physical Damage or “Phys Dam” is the Comprehensive and Collision Insurance Coverage on your truck.
+• Physical Damage or “Phys Dam” is the Comprehensive and Collision Insurance Coverage on your truck

-Comprehensive (Comp) is the insurance that covers just about anything else that can happen to your truck like fire, theft, flood, vandalism, windstorm or animal hit.
+• Comprehensive (Comp) is the insurance that covers just about anything else that can happen to your truck like fire, theft, flood, vandalism, windstorm or animal hit

 How is the value of your commercial truck calculated in a Physical Damage insurance claim?

-Several insurance providers offer “Financed Value Coverage” which will pay the actual cash value of your loan up to your Stated Amount.
+Several insurance providers offer “Financed Value Coverage” which will pay the actual cash value of your loan up to your Stated Amount

 How much does an Owner Operator pay for Physical Damage Insurance on a Commercial Truck?